Devyanshu/NBIS_python/README.md

 ## NBIS using Python

-### Python scripts to carry out some tasks using NBIS.
+### Python scripts to carry out some tasks using NBIS on FVC databases.

 #### minutiae_dtct.py